georgeliu95/TensorRT/samples/opensource/sampleOnnxMnistCoordConvAC/README.md

 ## How does this sample work?

-This sample creates and runs the TensorRT engine from an ONNX model with CoordConv layer of the MNIST network.
-It demonstrates how TensorRT can consume an ONNX model as input to create a network and how to use custom plugins in your NN.
+This sample creates and runs a TensorRT engine on an ONNX model of MNIST trained with CoordConv layers.
+It demonstrates how TensorRT can parse and import ONNX models, as well as use plugins to run custom layers in neural networks.

 Specifically, this sample:
 - [Converts the ONNX model with custom layer to a TensorRT network](#converting-the-onnx-model-to-a-tensorrt-network)